by-jp/www.byjp.me/content/photos/instagram/t67mt4yfojyl4u63qvn34ynz4m/index.md

 - imported
 - from-instagram
 ---
-Practicing our routines outside the Southbank Centre, January chill be damned\!
+Practicing our routines outside the Southbank Centre, January chill be damned!